Ed Sullivan Theater: Entrance vestibule and lobbies

 Generally, the vestibule and lobbies have marble floors, cast-stone wall panels, and cast-iron radiator grilles.
 The four double doors on Broadway lead west to a small theater vestibule, which is irregular in shape.
 The floor of the vestibule has marble panels in a rhombus pattern.
 The vestibule's walls contain baseboards made of veined marble, above which are cast-stone wall panels that are designed to resemble travertine.
 The walls contain shallow archways.
 The north wall contains a cast-iron radiator grille in the Gothic style, which is divided by the arches.
 The west wall has six bronze-and-glass doors leading to the outer lobby.
 The vestibule contains a Gothic-style vaulted ceiling made of plaster.
 Foliate corbels support the ribs of the ceiling, while the center of the ceiling contains a flat rectangular panel.

-The outer lobby is "L"-shaped and has Gothic design details.
+The outer lobby is L-shaped and has Gothic design details.
 As in the vestibule, the outer lobby's marble floor has a rhombus pattern, while the walls have marble baseboards and cast-stone panels.
 The north and south walls are each divided into three bays, with pairs of piers projecting from either wall.
 The center bay of the south wall has a three-sided ticket booth, while the westernmost bay on the south wall leads into the inner lobby of the auditorium.
 The ticket booth projects outward and contains cusped arches with windows, surrounds with Gothic details, and finials.
 The north wall has cast-iron radiator grilles as well.
 The west wall contains metal double doors with Gothic tracery, which lead to a service alley, while the east wall contains doors from the entrance vestibule.
 The ceiling contains transverse ribs, which rise from columns along the north and south walls, dividing the ceiling into coffers.
 Within each coffer, there are moldings with foliate decoration, as well as rosette bosses.

 The inner lobby is rectangular and arranged on a north-south axis, approached via the outer lobby on the north.
 The marble floor is made of a synthetic stone that is designed to resemble rock pavement.
 The east and west walls are both divided into three bays by projecting shafts, composed of clusters of columns.
 The center bay of the west wall is slightly recessed and leads to the orchestra level of the auditorium.
 On either side are staircases ascending to the balcony, with Gothic-style balustrades.
 The east and south walls, as well as the undersides of the west wall's staircases, contain marble baseboards, wood wainscoting, and cast-stone wall panels.
-The center bay of the east wall contains Gothic-style tracery that formerly flanked a statue of Arthur Hammerstein's father, Oscar Hammerstein I. The statue was designed by Pompeo Coppini.
+The center bay of the east wall contains Gothic-style tracery that formerly flanked a statue of Arthur Hammerstein's father, Oscar Hammerstein I. The statue was designed by Pompeo Coppini and was made of bronze.
 The inner lobby has transverse ribs that divide the ceiling into coffers, with foliate-molded ribs that converge at rosette bosses.
 The coves of the ceilings are decorated with latticework panels.